Aysia Polk

-Aysia Polk (born August 10, 1990) is a former American child actress active from 1997 until 2005.
+Aysia Polk (born August 10, 1990) is an American child actress active from 1997 until 2005.

 Background

 Polk had a recurring role on American Dreams playing Angela Walker from 2002–2005, and on Six Feet Under playing Taylor from 2002–2003.

 She appeared in the movie Biker Boyz and had guest-starring roles on shows such as Moesha, The Hughleys and The Parkers.

 She has also appeared in JAG, ER and Touched by an Angel.